 - Cancer Research UK Manchester Centre

-- Cancer Research UK Manchester Institute
+- Cancer Research UK Manchester Institute (CRUK MI)

 - Cancer Research UK Lung Cancer Centre for Excellence

 - Movember Centre of Excellence in Prostate Cancer